 Before moving to Istanbul, Damon was based at CNN's Beirut bureau and was part of the network's team covering the Arab Spring.
 For her work reporting on the popular uprisings in Egypt and Libya, Damon was awarded Emmy for Outstanding Live Coverage of a Current News Story, as well as a Peabody Award for "CNN's reporting of the Arab Spring including Worldwide Coverage: Egypt --Wave of Discontent and Uprising in Libya".

-While there Damon reported on Indonesia's parliamentary elections and measures to prevent the spread of the H1N1 flu virus.
-She also visited the forests of central Indonesia for the special documentary 'Sumatra: Paradise Lost?' to uncover issues including deforestation and the threats of extinction that man species face.
+Damon has also focused on environmental issues and visited the forests of central Indonesia for the special documentary 'Sumatra: Paradise Lost?' to uncover issues including deforestation and the threats of extinction that man species face.

-Before joining CNN Damon spent three years covering Iraq and the Middle East as a freelance producer for various news organisations including Feature Story News (PBS) and CNN.
+Before joining CNN, Damon spent three years covering Iraq and the Middle East as a freelance producer for various news organizations including Feature Story News (PBS) and CNN.

 Damon graduated with honors from Skidmore College in New York with a double major in French and Biology and a minor in International affairs.
 She was born in Boston, Massachusetts but spent most of her childhood in Morocco and Turkey.
 She is fluent in Arabic, French and Turkish.

 Damon has recently launched a non-profit organization, The International Network for Aid, Relief, and Assistance based on her personal experience in war zones and war-torn nations.
 INARA focuses on building a network of logistical support and medical care to help children who have fallen through the cracks and need lifesaving or life altering medical treatment.